oxsrev/evidencemaps/_maps/arcticshrub.md

 ---
-name: "Controls on Arctic Shrub Growth and Expansion"
+name: "Shrub growth and expansion in the Arctic tundra: an assessment of controlling factors"
 mapname: arcticshrub
 layout: map
 ---